Search

 How Computer Vision Works

-In a nutshell, computer vision is a set of technologies to make computers see and process images or video frames by applying an image recognition algorithm.
+In a nutshell, computer vision allows computers to “see” and process visual media with image recognition algorithms.
 Deep learning algorithms can easily be trained with annotated data where humans draw shapes for specific classes (“car,” “human,” “dog”) in every image, and neural networks are trained on it.
 The trained image recognition algorithm can then find and return those classes.

 Person detection algorithm to count people

-A pre-trained algorithm is applied to detect the class “Person” in a video recognition application for people counting.
+A pre-trained algorithm detects the class “Person” in a video recognition application for people counting.

 A modern deep learning computer vision system typically contains the following components: